Don’t get lured by financial pornography

-Financial pornography is really whatever it takes to sell investment, financial and retirement products.
-It's about using numbers, words and images in a sensational manner to arouse an emotional reaction.
+Financial pornography is really whatever it takes to sell an investment, financial and retirement products.
+It’s about using numbers, words, and images in a sensational manner to arouse an emotional reaction.
 Here are three forms of financial pornography.

 Financial institutions prey on investors by using past numbers to lure you into their products.
 Here’s the problem: everything goes in cycles.
 What goes up comes down.
 What goes down comes up.
 What goes down the most comes up the most and vice versa.
 We get lured in because we can’t help but think in straight lines.
 We think that what has gone up in the past will continue to go up in the future.
 If it were really that easy, then why do we all lose money from time to time?
 It’s because we forget the one disclaimer that the investment industry preaches; Past performance is no indication of future performance.

 Past performance is sexy but it promotes the one thing that will lead you astray – chasing performance.